-Our comprehensive guide covers the basics of growing, watering, and propagating Bromeliads.
+Our comprehensive guide covers the basics of growing Bromeliads, watering, and propagating them.

 The great majority of Bromeliads are native to tropical and sub-tropical regions of the American continent, but one of them can be found in Africa, namely the Pitcairnia Feliciana.
 Due to their diversity, Bromeliads grow at altitudes that range from sea level to 4200 meters high.